Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

 where $U_T$ is the long-time spatio-temporal average for the turbulent uncontrolled case and $\Omega$ denotes the volume.
 Following~\cite{kline1967structure}, we characterize the streak intensity as:

 Similarly, we define the presence of highly informative regions based on the SHAP values as:

 where $\bm{\phi}=(\phi_x,~\phi_y,~\phi_z)$ represent the SHAP vector field as detailed in the Methods section.
-Here, the SHAP values are inferred instantaneously from the velocity field by a U-net trained on the uncontrolled channel data (see the Methods section for more details).
+Here, the SHAP values are inferred instantaneously from the velocity field by a U-net trained on the uncontrolled channel data (see the Methods section for more details). \MB{Note that these proxies only quantify the magnitude of the relevant coherent structure.
+We train our DRL agents to reduce these coherent structures without considering a priori wether they might be beneficial or not for drag reduction.}

 We consider two channel domain sizes in our study, one for training and one for testing.
 The DRL agents are trained in a small channel configuration (SCC), the so-called minimal flow unit~\cite{jimenez1991minimal}, which is computationally affordable and supports a single SSP.
-The learnt policy is then tested in a large channel configuration (LCC) where many SSPs are present and interact.
-Here we discuss the performance in the larger channel, while the details of the computational settings and the SCC results are reported in the Methods section and in the Supplementary material, respectively.
+The learnt policy is then tested in a large channel configuration (LCC) where many SSPs are present and interact. \MB{The number of agents is always kept equal to the number of gridpoints at the wall in our simulations, i.e. the evaluation of the policy in the LCC is achieved by replicating the learnt control.} Here we discuss the performance in the larger channel, while the details of the computational settings and the SCC results are reported in the Methods section and in the Supplementary material, respectively.